cam-cambridge/CIPHER/README.md

 # CIPHER : Control and Interpretation of Production via Hybrid Expertise and Reasoning

-Industrial systems need to handle changing conditions and catch errors quickly, but traditional AI controllers often rely on large, labelled datasets and struggle with new situations.
-We present CIPHER, a hybrid vision-language-action framework designed for precise, human-like reasoning in industrial control.
-CIPHER combines:
-- A process expert (a regression model) to quantify system states,
-- Retrieval-augmented generation for tapping into external knowledge,
-- Physics-informed chain-of-thought reasoning to guide decisions.

-Tested on a commercial 3D printer, CIPHER generalizes well to tasks it hasn’t seen before.
-It can interpret camera images or text logs, explain its choices step by step, and generate exact machine commands—all without needing custom annotations.
-By merging data-driven learning with expert rules and transparent reasoning, CIPHER paves the way for reliable, safe, and explainable autonomous control in real-world factories.

 <p align="center">
   <img src="assets/teaser.png" alt="CIPHER controlling a 3-D printer" width="100%">
   <br>